 Iron was now in big demand in Britain, particularly for the rapid expansion of the railways being built in every part of the country.
 More and more blast furnaces were opened in the vicinity of Middlesbrough to meet this demand and by the end of the century Teesside was producing about a third of the nation’s iron output.

-The status of Bolckow and Vaughan reached great heights in Middlesbrough and in 1853 Bolckow became the town’s first mayor and fifteen years later became its first M.P.
+The status of Bolckow and Vaughan reached great heights in Middlesbrough and in 1853 Bolckow became the town’s first mayor and fifteen years later became its first Member of Parliament.
 The development of Middlesbrough as an ‘Iron Town’ spurred on its continuous growth and by 1860 its population had increased to an incredible 20,000.
-Two years later, the town was visited by the Victorian minister Gladstone who remarked;
+Two years later, the town was visited by the Victorian minister Gladstone who remarked:

 “This remarkable place, the youngest child of England’s enterprise, is an infant, but if an infant, an infant Hercules”

 By the 1870s, steel, a much stronger and more resilient metal was in big demand and Middlesbrough had to compete with Sheffield.
 In 1875 Bolckow and Vaughan opened the first Bessemer Steel plant in Middlesbrough.
 At first phosphorous ores had to be imported from Spain for the making of the steel, but by 1879 methods were developed which could use local iron ores.

 The expanding iron and steel industry of Middlesbrough in the 1860s and 1870s spurred on the growth of Middlesbrough with a population of 19,000 in 1861 increasing to 40,000 only ten years later.
 The residents of this early town came mainly from neighbouring Yorkshire and the North East, but later from Cheshire, Ireland, Scotland, Wales and some European countries.